 You can charge your phone or power a GPS unit with a standard USB charging cable.
+The charger is only active while the Rungu Dualie display is turned on.

 PIN Code

 You can also prevent accidental or unwanted Dualie activation by implementing a PIN code at power-on.
 Using the Display setting "Password," set a four-digit password for powering Dualie.
 The next time you power Dualie, the Display will require you to enter the four digits using the "+" and "-" keys to scroll 0 through 9 and advance to the next digit using the "i" key.
 The Display Setting item is described in the "Rungu MDV Display User Guide" that you can find online at this link.